albanlud/shelly-homekit/README.md

-# Apple HomeKit firmware for Shelly switches
+# Apple HomeKit firmware for Shelly switches owned by Alban

 This firmware exposes Shelly1, SHelly1PM, ShellyPlug-S, Shelly2 and Shelly25 as Apple HomeKit accessories.